Mouhamed-git/config-file-by-md/README.md

-# SmartAPI Under 15 Minutes

 ## INTRODUCTION

-As I certainly did, you must have encountered problems with some configuration files in project 3 😂 .
+As I certainly did, you must have encountered problems with some configuration files in project 3 (Refactor Monolith to Microservices and Deploy)😂 .

-I decided to share all the configuration files that will allow the validate a project.🤔
+I decided to share all configuration files that will allow the validate a project.🤔

 ## LET'S GO 🚀
-> # ** 🔵 [!FILE1]DOCKER-COMPOSE-BUILD**
+> ### ** 🔵 [!FILE1]DOCKER-COMPOSE-BUILD**
 > ```yaml
 >  version: "3"
 >  services: